preston-56/vite-album-viewer/README.md

    ```

 ## Testing
+- The frontend includes [Vitest](https://vitest.dev/) as the testing framework to run tests for the components and ensure their functionality.
+- These tests are located in the `src/test/` directory.

-- To run the tests for the components, use:
+- To run the tests for the components(Home and Users), use:
   ```bash
   yarn test
   ```

 ## Code Quality